ibm-cloud-docs/log-analysis/export_config.md

 {:external: target="_blank" .external}

-# Controlling who can export events
+# Controlling who can export logs
 {: #export_config}

 For each {{site.data.keyword.la_full_notm}} instance, you can configure whether users can export data.